 Lombardy: These wines are justly renowned -- and, if you don't believe us, would you instead take the advice of Leonardo da Vinci, Pliny, and Virgil?
 These great men have sung the praises of this wine-rich region bordered by the Alps to the north and the Po River to the south.
 To go with the tasty, refined cuisine of the Lombard kitchen are such wines as Frecciarossa (a pale straw-yellow color with a delicate bouquet -- order it with fish), Sassella (bright ruby red -- order it with game, red meat, and roasts), and the amusingly named Inferno (a deep ruby red with a penetrating bouquet; order it with meats).

-The Piedmont: The finest wines in Italy, mostly red, are said to be produced on the vine-clad slopes of the Piedmont.
-Of course, Asti Spumante, the color of straw with an abundant champagnelike foam, is the prototype of Italian sparkling wines.
-While traveling through this area of northwestern Italy, you'll want to sample Barbaresco (brilliant ruby red with a delicate flavor -- order it with red meats), Barolo (also brilliant ruby red, best when it mellows into a velvety old age), Cortese (pale straw yellow with green glints -- order it with fish), and Gattinara (an intense ruby-red beauty in youth that changes with age).
+The Piedmont: The finest reds in Italy probably hail from the vine-clad slopes of Piedmont, particularly those made from the late-ripening Nebbiolo grape in the Langhe hills south of Alba.
+The big names—with big flavors and big price tags—are Barbaresco (brilliant ruby red with a delicate flavor -- order it with red meats), Barolo (also brilliant ruby red, best when it mellows into a velvety old age), Cortese (pale straw yellow with green glints -- order it with fish), and Gattinara (an intense ruby-red beauty in youth that changes with age).
 Piedmont is also the home of vermouth, a white wine to which aromatic herbs and spices, among other ingredients, have been added; it's served as an aperitif.

 Liguria: This area doesn't have as many wine-producing regions as other parts of Italy, yet it grows dozens of different grapes.
 These are made into such wines as Dolceacqua (lightish ruby red, served with hearty food) and Vermentino Ligure (pale yellow with a good bouquet, often served with fish).